jamiedidthis/quartz/content/books/Shadow & Claw.md

 ---
-layout: book
-category: books
-permalink: /books/:slug
 title: "Shadow & Claw"
-subtitle:
-author: "Gene Wolfe"
-coauthor:
-publisher: "Tor"
+authors:
+ - Gene Wolfe
+publishers:
+ - Tor
-publish: 2021-06-08
+publish: 2021
-total: 528
-genre: Fiction
+series:
-series: "The Book of the New Sun"
+ - The Book of the New Sun
 order: 1-2
-tag:
- - Sci-Fi + Futurism
+tags:
- - Storytelling + Mythmaking
+ - sff
-cover: shadow-claw.jpg
 ---